austinkennedy/AIKR_QJE_Replication/final_analysis/README.md

 The data for this part of the analysis can be found in the `final_analysis_input` folder in our data repository: [Data For Replication](https://www.dropbox.com/scl/fo/2qg8lv11j41ytjp2ru3k7/AHfF5xuQUVdtFNYKjcwMBa0?rlkey=py6mt8kztk72g8ity4hqlpbqc&st=9d8zn45r&dl=0)

-This data includes the output of Stages 1-3 of the pipeline as detailed in [`README.md`](README.md) in the repository.
+This data includes the output of Stages 1-3 of the pipeline as detailed in [`README.md`](README.md) in the parent directory.

 Those wishing to replicate the final analysis should either run Stages 1-3 of the pipeline or download the data from the repository, then create a directory named `data` within the `final_analysis` directory, and place the `final_analysis_input` folder and files into the `data` directory.
 Alternatively, one could store the data elsewhere and change the `input_path` parameters in the config files, as detailed below.